ICE 4, the high-speed train for Deutsche Bahn

 With the ICE 4 high-speed train, Siemens has implemented a new, flexible concept for Deutsche Bahn: All the cars of the ICE 4 function as independent and autonomous units.
 Depending on requirements, you can assemble from five to fourteen part trains, giving you the right train for each route.
 The ICE 4 is thus setting new standards for intercity and long-distance services.

-The backbone of Deutsche Bahn’s long-distance networkThe ICE 4 inaugurates a new era in intercity and long-distance services.
+ICE 4 - the backbone of Deutsche Bahn’s long-distance rail networkThe ICE 4 inaugurates a new era in intercity and long-distance services.
 In May 2011, Siemens Mobility concluded a framework agreement with Deutsche Bahn for up to 300 trainsets.
 In the initial phase, 130 ICE 4-type trains were ordered.
 The first trains have been in trial operation since early 2017 and will gradually replace the Intercity and Eurocity fleets built between 1971 and 1991.
 ICE 1 and ICE 2 vehicles will be replaced at a later time.
 The ICE 4 will then be responsible for roughly 70 percent of Deutsche Bahn’s long distance transport revenue.

 Flexible vehicle to meet the highest requirements